Course Content and Outcome Guide for MSD 107

 Upon successful completion, the student should be able to:

 - Apply an understanding of individual and team behavior to promote productivity and positive team relationships in a constantly changing work environment.

-- Utilize an understanding of the impact an organization’s structure and culture has on affectively managing work groups in creating and sustaining a motivating climate.
+- Utilize an understanding of the impact an organization’s structure and culture has on effectively managing work groups in creating and sustaining a motivating climate.

-- Apply affective change management skills to integrate procedural and technological changes within the workforce, while minimizing the negative impact on productivity.
+- Apply effective change management skills to integrate procedural and technological changes within the workforce, while minimizing the negative impact on productivity.

 - Anticipate and adjust to environmental changes like globalization, increasing workforce diversity, and changes in technology to make effective management decisions.

-- Utilize principles of affective organizational development to advance career opportunities in management and supervision.
+- Utilize principles of effective organizational development to advance career opportunities in management and supervision.

 Outcome Assessment Strategies